Steel & Tube (STU) H1 2026 earnings summary

 H1 2026 earnings summary

-Perry's Galvanizing acquisition outperformed expectations, delivering above-expected synergies and offsetting margin pressure in the base business.
+Perry's Galvanizing acquisition outperformed expectations, delivering high-value, consistent earnings and offsetting margin pressure in the base business.

 Financial highlights

-Net debt increased to $43.0m, mainly due to the Perry acquisition, with net debt to total debt plus equity at 20%.
+Net debt increased to $43.0m, mainly due to the Perry acquisition.

 Outlook and guidance

-Construction and manufacturing demand forecast to rise, supported by lower interest rates, government spending, and infrastructure projects.
+Gradual and uneven market recovery expected through 2026, with construction and manufacturing demand forecast to rise, supported by lower interest rates and government spending.

-No formal guidance provided, but management expects EBIT to improve in the second half, aiming for breakeven.
+No formal guidance provided, but management expects EBIT to improve in the second half, aiming for breakeven in coming months.

-Management expects to meet revised banking covenants in the upcoming financial year.
+Management expects to meet revised banking covenants in the upcoming financial year, with forecasts assuming earnings will return to 2021–2023 levels.

 Latest events from Steel & Tube